turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.markdown

 Pair up with your Quantified Self partner and discuss the following:

--   What are some use cases for Fetch?
-Name some cards from your project that will require an Fetch request to complete.
+-   What are some use cases for `fetch()`?
+Name some cards from your project that will require an `fetch()` request to complete.
--   What information do you need before you can make an Fetch request?
+-   What information do you need before you can make an `fetch()` request?
 -   How do you access the response from the request?

-Once you've answered those, work to implement the variety of Fetch requests necessary to GET, POST, DELETE, etc. to the Quantified Self API.
+Once you've answered those, work to implement the variety of `fetch()` requests necessary to GET, POST, DELETE, etc. to the Quantified Self API.

 ## Additional Resources
 [David Walsh fetch API](https://davidwalsh.name/fetch) [CSS Tricks Using Fetch](https://css-tricks.com/using-fetch/)

 Be aware that AJAX can also be used to make client side request to a server.
 Fetch has become more poplar in recent years as it is built into Javascript, works on almost all browsers, and doesn't require jQuery.
 If you want to learn more check out this old lesson [AJAX Refresher](./archive/organize-an-express-app)